-In accordance with the American Carbon Registry's Forest Carbon Project Standard v2.1, all projects will have a Crediting Period of twenty (20) years.
-The minimum Project Term is forty (40) years.
-The minimum Project Term begins on the Start Date (not the first or last year of crediting).
+In accordance with the ACR Standard, all projects will have a Crediting Period of twenty (20) years.
+The Minimum Project Term is forty (40) years.
+The Minimum Project Term begins on the Start Date (not the first or last year of crediting).